Heavenly Kimes Reveals Mariah Huq Sold ‘Married To Medicine’ Rights

 — Cecil Whitmore (@CecilCWhitmore) February 13, 2017

-Will viewers continue to see Mariah Huq and Heavenly Kimes go hard at one another on next week’s part 2 of the Married to Medicine season 4 reunion show?
-A preview for part 2 shows that the focus will shift to the women’s husbands, in particular Lisa Nicole Cloud’s husband Darren Naugles, when they join them on the set.
+Will viewers continue to see Mariah Huq and Heavenly Kimes go hard at one another on next week’s part 2 of the Married to Medicine Season 4 reunion show?
+A preview for part 2 shows that the focus will shift to the women’s husbands, in particular, Lisa Nicole Cloud’s husband Darren Naugles, when they join them on the set.
 As Heavenly has said some very harsh things about Lisa’s marriage to Darren and Lisa is now good friends with Mariah, viewers may just see Mariah lash out at Heavenly in Lisa’s defense.

 [Featured Image by Bravo]